joe-irving/jekyll-action-network/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your site's Gemfile:

 ```ruby
 gem 'jekyll-action-network'